hhsilvatw/oidc/README.md

 # oidc
-[restify](https://github.com/restify/node-restify) middleware to enable [OpenID Connect](http://openid.net/connect/) __authentication__ against an oidc provider (tested against Okta Preview).
+[restify](https://github.com/restify/node-restify) middleware to enable [OpenID Connect](http://openid.net/connect/) claims based __authentication__ against an oidc provider (tested against Okta Preview).

 ## Summary
-This project basically came about as I wanted to make use of Json Web Tokens in a microservers architecture to pass around identity without constantly querying the OAuth server.
+This project basically came about as I wanted to make use of Json Web Tokens in a microservers architecture to pass around claims related to identity without constantly querying the OAuth server.

 ### Key Features